 A moderate rebound in 2017, but major challenges

 More structural reforms are needed to accelerate economic growth and to reduce the high unemployment rate.
 Tackling bureaucracy, reducing corruption, reforming the tax and subsidy systems are necessary to improve the economic conditions.
 Despite a new key banking law the financial sector remains weak and the level of non-performing loans high.
+In May 2016 the IMF approved a four-year Extended Fund Facility (EFF) arrangement worth USD 2.9 billion, of which the first review was finally completed in June 2017 after some delay due to the slow reform progress (in light of the tense social and security context).

 The budget deficit was large in 2016 (5.4% of GDP) due to increased social and security spending, but is expected to decrease gradually in 2017 and 2018, guided by the IMF programme.
 Public debt increased to more than 62% of GDP in 2016, and the large foreign currency denominated share of about 65% makes it vulnerable to exchange rate fluctuations.
 Reforming inefficient public institutions and containing the enormous public wage bill (which amounts to 70% of primary current spending) are key fiscal reform priorities.